pjsg/nodemcu-firmware/docs/modules/dcc.md

     - `dcc.FLAGS_AUTO_FACTORY_DEFAULT`  Call DCC command callback with `dcc.CV_RESET` command if CV 7 & 8 == 255.
 - `OpsModeAddressBaseCV`  Ops Mode base address.
 Set it to 0?
 - `CV_callback(operation, param)` callback function that is called when any manipulation with CV ([Configuarion Variable](https://dccwiki.com/Configuration_Variable)) is requested.
-    -  `dcc.CV_VALID`to determine if a given CV is valid.
-This callback must determine if a CV is valid and return the appropriate value. `param` collection has members `CV` and `Value`.
+    -  `dcc.CV_VALID` to determine if a given CV is valid and (possibly) writable.
+This callback must determine if a CV is readable or writable and return the appropriate value(0/1/true/false).
+The `param` collection has members `CV` and `Writable`.
     -  `dcc.CV_READ` to read a CV.
-This callback must return the value of the CV. `param` collection has one member `CV` determing the CV number to be read.
+This callback must return the value of the CV.
+The `param` collection has one member `CV` determing the CV number to be read.
     -  `dcc.CV_WRITE` to write a value to a CV.
-This callback must write the Value to the CV and return the value of the CV. `param` collection has members `CV` and `Value`.
+This callback must write the Value to the CV and return the value of the CV.
+The `param` collection has members `CV` and `Value`.
+Ideally, the final value should be returned -- this may differ from the requested value.
     -  `dcc.CV_RESET` Called when CVs must be reset to their factory defaults.
+    -  `dcc.CV_ACK_COMPLETE` Called when an ACK pulse has finished being sent.
+Only invoked if `AckPin` is specified.

 #### Returns
 `nil`